petewinn/OCI-Free-Tier/PersonalCloudService.md

 `sudo nextcloud.manual-install <username> <password>`

-Now you'll want to assign trusted severs, so that you can access the server thorugh specified ip address or hostname.
+Then we'll want to assign a trusted sever, so that you can access the server thorugh specified ip address or hostname.

 If you're going to use your own domain (required if you want to setup SSL) then you'll want to make sure you have an A record in your DNS point to the IP address for your Oracle Cloud Server.

 First check what the trusted domains are setup - it should just be localhost.
-Incidentally if you setup an SSH tunnel mapping port 80 to 80 - you'll already be able to log into your nextcloud!
-Bonus points for doing this now :)

 `sudo nextcloud.occ config:system:get trusted_domains`